 Having a traditional website design means that you may find a service even cheaper than affordable responsive web design services.
 Still, it also means that the interface designs will not be precisely the same for different devices.

 That happens because multiple websites have to be designed, and the designer’s workflow will not stay consistent.
 It also means that it will inconsistently highlight your brand image.
-A responsive web design can help you avoid that with its one size fits all ordeal, so it is far more convenient.
+A responsive website design can help you avoid that with its one size fits all ordeal, so it is far more convenient.

 5. Lower bounce rate